 Fumigations are highly specialized treatments that employ the power of gas formulations in sufficient concentration to effectively eliminate target pests.
 Fumigants possess “unique properties and capabilities that permit use in numerous situations where other forms of control are not feasible or practical” (FAO 1989).
-Since fumigants are true gases, individual gas molecules can penetrate into and back out of materials being treated as well as into cracks and crevices or other difficult to reach pest harborage areas that may be found in the treatment site.
+Individual gas molecules can penetrate into and back out of treated materials, cracks and crevices or other pest harborage areas.

-All fumigants available for use in the food industry are heavily regulated to help ensure the safety of their use.
-EPA classifies these pesticides as Restricted Use Pesticides (RUP’s); only state certified pesticide applicators may apply fumigants.
-EPA product labeling contains additional requirements for use including the development of a Fumigation Management Plan in advance of any fumigation treatment.
-EPA registered product labeling is considered the law and must be followed.
+All fumigants available for use in the food industry face heavy regulation to help ensure their safety.
+The Environmental Protection Agency (EPA) classifies these pesticides as Restricted Use Pesticides (RUP’s); only state certified pesticide applicators may apply fumigants.
+EPA product labeling contains additional requirements for use including the advanced development of a Fumigation Management Plan.
+Product labeling is considered the law and must be followed.

-Spot fumigation may be defined as the short-term treatment of processing machinery and equipment with phosphine fumigant for control of the adult and larval life stages of insects which infest food and feed particles remaining within the equipment.
-These spot treatments are intended to interrupt the life cycles of the insect pests.
-Since one or more life stages may survive this short-term treatment, spot fumigations must be repeated periodically to control insect infestations.
-Phosphine gas is effective against all life stages of insects when proper dosage and exposure times are observed; however, exposure times of 3 to 5 days or longer and proper sealing of equipment are required to kill all life stages.
-An effective fumigation program to disrupt the insect life cycle would include the use of Magtoxin on a monthly schedule when necessary so that those life stages that survived the first treatment or have been recently introduced into the equipment can be killed during subsequent treatments.
+Spot fumigation is the short-term treatment of processing machinery and equipment with phosphine fumigant.
+To control the adult and larval life stages of insects that infest particles remaining within the equipment, spot fumigations are necessary.
+Interrupting the life cycles of the insect pests is the intention of spot treatments.
+Since one or more life stages may survive, control of insect infestations require periodic repetition of spot fumigations.
+When proper dosage and exposure times occur, Phosphine gas is effective against all life stages of insects.
+However, long exposure times and proper sealing of equipment are required to kill all life stages.
+An effective program to disrupt the insect life cycle uses Magtoxin on a monthly schedule.
+As a result, killing those life stages that survived the first treatment or insects recently introduced into the equipment.

-Once all equipment to be treated is identified, it must be inspected for significant sources of leakage.
-Your IFC Manager can assist in determining what equipment is a good candidate for a spot treatment and best methods for sealing.
-In some instances work orders to facility maintenance personnel may be necessary to repair machinery, transfer lines, bins, or other equipment to improve gas retention in treated areas.
+First, identify all equipment to be treated, then inspect for significant sources of leakage.
+Your IFC Manager can determine what equipment is a good candidate for a spot treatment and best methods for sealing.
+In some instances, work orders to facility maintenance personnel may be necessary to repair equipment to improve gas retention.

-Fumigant labeling allows for the treatment of railcars (stationary or in-transit), and containers, trailers or other transport vehicles (fumigation in-transit over public roads is prohibited).
+Fumigant labeling allows for the treatment of railcars, containers, trailers or other transport vehicles.
+However, regulations prohibit fumigation in-transit over public roads.
 These type of treatment sites can be easily sealed and treated as needed.
-Treatments should not be scheduled when ambient air temperatures are low, unless the site can be heated, for example via the use of a heated reefer trailer.
-In the grain milling industry, flour cars are commonly fumigated during the warmer months while in transit, as part of a quality assurance program.
-The shipper must provide advanced notice to the railcar receiver site and the receiving site must have procedures in place to properly receive and aerate the fumigated commodity, including a Fumigation Management Plan.
+Do not schedule treatments when ambient air temperatures are low, unless you can heat the site.
+For example via the use of a heated reefer trailer.
+Fumigation of flour cars are common during the warmer months while in transit, as part of a quality assurance program.
+The shipper must provide advanced notice to the railcar receiver site.
+The receiving site must have procedures to properly receive and aerate the fumigated commodity, including a Fumigation Management Plan.

 Direct fumigation of stored grain is another treatment option that fumigant labeling allows.
-In addition to proper sealing, fumigant movement throughout a large grain mass needs to be carefully considered in order for an effective treatment to occur.
+In addition to proper sealing, you must carefully consider fumigant movement throughout a large grain mass.
 Research shows that without proper recirculation, fumigant gas will move up and down within the grain mass depending on daily temperature fluctuations, updrafts and temperature differences between the grain mass and ambient air temperature (Reed 2006).
-Proper gas monitoring during the treatment is very important so that effective concentrations are maintained throughout the entire grain mass over the duration of the required treatment time.
+Proper gas monitoring is necessary to maintain effective concentrations throughout the entire grain mass for the required treatment time.

-Ship holds of grain may be fumigated while the ship is in-transit.
-However special safety considerations must be taken into account to ensure the ship crew’s safety.
-In-transit ship fumigations are governed by the U.S. Coast Guard and extra paperwork and inspections must be completed prior to the treatment.
-Fumigated containers may also be loaded onto ships to complete the fumigation treatment time while intransit.
-Additional safety procedures are required by DOT RSPA to ensure safety during the voyage.
+Fumigation of ship holds of grain can occur while the ship is in-transit.
+However, take into account special safety considerations to ensure the ship crew’s safety.
+The U.S. Coast Guard governs in-transit ship fumigations.
+They require completion of extra paperwork and inspections prior to the treatment.
+Fumigated containers may also be loaded onto ships to complete the fumigation treatment time while in transit.
+DOT RSPA require additional safety procedures to ensure safety during the voyage.

-Grain loaded barges may be fumigated while in-transit.
-Product labeling states that leaks are a common cause of failures in the treatment of commodity aboard barges so it is especially important to make sure all hatches are tight.
-Just as with fumigated in-transit railcars, the shipper must notify the site receiving fumigated barges so that proper receipt and unloading of the fumigated site can occur.
-Barge fumigations are also regulated by the Coast Guard and a Special Permit 2-75 must be obtained prior to the fumigation.
+Fumigation of grain loaded barges may occur while in-transit.
+Product labeling states that leaks are a common cause of failures in the treatment of commodity aboard barges.
+Consequently, it is especially important to make sure all hatches are tight.
+The shipper must notify the site receiving fumigated barges so that proper receipt and unloading can occur.
+The Coast Guard also regulates barge fumigations and obtaining a Special Permit 2-75 is mandatory prior to the fumigation.

-Poly sheeting or fumigation tarps are another way that commodity can be covered to create a relatively gas tight enclosure for fumigation treatments.
-Commonly referred to as tarp fumigations, it is important to make sure the treatment site around the tarp is secure since the tarp could easily be punctured or otherwise damaged.
-Bystander safety also needs to be carefully considered if personnel will remain onsite during the treatment and aeration period.
+Fumigation of covered commodities can occur using poly sheeting or fumigation tarps to create a relatively gas tight enclosure.
+Commonly referred to as tarp fumigations.
+It is important to make sure the treatment site around the tarp is secure.
+The tarp could easily puncture or otherwise damaged.
+Carefully consider bystander safety if personnel will remain onsite during the treatment and aeration period.